qsideinstitute/federal-criminal-sentencing/master.md

   departures, and
 - `district`, which refers to the district where the trial took place.

+As you work through the analyses in this case study, you might return to this background information as needed to remind yourself of the context of the data.

-# 4 Explanatory Data Analysis
+# 4 Exploratory Data Analysis

 Alright, let’s start digging into the data!
 Whenever you are handed a new data set, you want to read in the data so you can view it in RStudio